Chain-of-Sketch: Enabling Global Visual Reasoning: The CoS methodologies

+In this case, the CoS introduces a single frame to be predicted as the intermediate target.
+For instance, for the cycles task it would be coloring the cycle that passes through the rightmost node, while for the maze task, it would be coloring the region reachable from the start cell of the maze.
+See Figure \ref{fig:task-examples} for examples of the single-frame CoS method for different tasks.

-For generating the scratchpad in a single-frame format, we make some modifications to the no-scratchpad architecture above.
-Here, the model predicts both the label and the scratchpad (the complete one in the single-frame format).
-We keep the ViT encoder with a \texttt{CLS} as the backbone and add a linear layer to the hidden representation of the last transformer layer to predict the scratchpad image.
-During training, we use cross-entropy loss to supervise the label and pixel-wise mean-squared loss similar to~\cite{he2022masked, el2024scalable} to supervise the scratchpad image.
-In Section \ref{sec:model-size-exps}, we show that the single-frame model has better performance than the no-scratchpad model, and for large enough models it may be able to learn the proposed tasks.
-In Section \ref{sec:ood-exps}, we evaluate the out-of-distribution (OOD) performance of this model.
-In the next part, we introduce our inductive model for multi-frame scratchpads which has superior performance in both the in-distribution and OOD settings.
+For implementation, we keep the ViT encoder with a \texttt{CLS} as the backbone and add a linear layer to the hidden representation of the last Transformer layer to predict the sketch image.
+During training, we use cross-entropy loss to supervise the label and a pixel-wise mean-squared loss similar to~\citet{he2022masked, el2024scalable, fini2024multimodal} to supervise with the sketch image.
+In Section \ref{sec:model-size-exps}, we show that the single-frame CoS improves accuracy over the no-CoS model, and for large enough models, it may be able to learn the proposed tasks.